Andy Russell (singer): Legacy

 Russell started a new way of singing that combined English and Spanish, plus Latin and American rhythms, that established him as being the original crossover artist.
 With his romantic, baritone voice; professional, polished demeanor; and energetic showmanship, he introduced American audiences to Latin-American musical compositions with Spanish lyrics, while influencing later Latino and non-Latino recording artists to be open to the idea of singing bilingually, due to his previous success with the concept.
 To further illustrate this point, Russell's repertoire also included songs in French "Je Vous Aime" and in German "Danke Schoen".
 From his peers in the music industry, he gained not only their professional respect, but their love and admiration, as well.
 Ultimately, he embodied North American, South American, and European musical styles and invited people from around the world to enjoy his unique and entertaining musical stylings.
 And it must be noted that Russell "with his interest in contemporary American music combined with his strong Mexican culture ... always considered himself a mixture of both Mexican and American heritages."

-Today it is peculiar that his name is not remembered for being the first American Latino performer to sing in English and Spanish and to further blend North and South American musical styles.
-Although he received awards and recognition in his day, his name and accomplishments appear not to have been passed down to later generations, nor was it seen fit to include his name in museums or have some type of monument or memorial in his hometown of Boyle Heights.
-No movie was ever made about his life, nor does he have a star on the Hollywood Walk of Fame.
-Some academics (with the exception of Loza, Tumpak, et al.) outright dismiss Russell simply because he was light-skinned, had European features, and Anglicized his name, instead of pouring over his myriad accomplishments as a Mexican-American, multilingual entertainer who performed in radio, television, motion pictures, and in venues all over the United States, Mexico, Latin America, and Europe.

-Furthermore, later successful bilingual recording artists do not appear to know – much less credit – Russell for being one of the grand patriarchs of the Latin sound that is so prevalent today.
-And yet, although he remains underappreciated, his legacy is unquestionable.
-His enormous popularity from the early 1940s to the early 1960s influenced artists across three continents to be open to different musical influences and to the creation of hybrid musical forms that led to new perspectives, international understanding, and ultimately, whole new categories of music, such as Rock en Español and World Music.